 - 48. Road shall mean any a state highway, or a highway, road or street, which is lawfully existing for the purpose of travel and access to adjoining property and is maintained by the State or the Town of Sanbornton for vehicular travel.
 The word "road" shall include the entire right-of-way.
 [May 2008] - 49.
 Seasonal Dwellings means buildings of design or character suitable for seasonal living purposes, the intent being to regard such dwelling as designed for summer use primarily. - 50.
-Structure means anything constructed or erected which is permanently attached to the ground (on, above or below the ground).
-Structures include (but are not limited to) buildings, docks, docking facilities, swimming pools, cell phone towers, communication towers, transmission towers, wind or solar energy generation towers or facilities, water storage/fuel storage/feed storage facilities.
-Structures shall not include minor installations such as (but not limited to) flagpoles, yard lights, recreational apparatus, fences, free-standing walls and retaining walls.
-The following municipal or public services are not considered structures: underground or overhead gas, electrical, sewer, water transmission or distribution lines and facilities, including poles, wires, mains, drains, sewers, pipes, conduits, cables, and similar equipment and accessories used in connection therewith. - 51.
+Structure means anything constructed or erected on, above or below the ground, to include buildings defined as support, shelter, or enclosure of persons, animals, goods, or property of any kind. - 51.
 Subdivision shall mean the division of a lot, tract or parcel of land into two or more lots, plats, sites, or other divisions of land for the purpose, whether immediate or future, of sale, rent, lease, condominium conveyance or building development.
 It includes re-subdivision and, condominium and other cooperative forms of ownership, and when appropriate to the context, relates to the process of subdividing or to the land or territory subdivided.
 The division of a parcel of land held in common and subsequently divided into parts among several owners shall be deemed a subdivision under this chapter.
 (Ref: NH RSA 672:14) [May 2008] - 52.
 Subdivision, Minor shall mean a subdivision of a lot, tract or parcel of land which would create no more than two lots.
 [May 2008] - 53.
 Subdivision Plan shall mean the maps, drawings and charts on which the applicant's plan of subdivision is indicated, prepared as required by the Subdivision Regulations of the Town of Sanbornton and which, if approved by the Board, will be submitted by the Board to the Belknap County Registry of Deeds for recording at the applicant's expense.
 [May 2008] - 54.
 Tourist Court, Cabins, Motel means any group of two or more detached or semi-detached buildings containing guest rooms or apartments with automobile storage space available serving such rooms or apartments provided in connection therewith. - 55.
 Tourist Home means any place consisting of a room or groups of rooms located on one premise where transient accommodations for sleeping or living purposes for not more than six persons are provided for a price. - 56.
 Trailer Camp, Trailer Park Campground means any land area occupied or designed for occupancy by two or more travel trailers, pickup campers, motorized homes, tents or tent campers, used for temporary purposes. - 57.
 Travel Trailer means a vehicular portable structure designed as a temporary dwelling unit for travel, recreation, and vacation uses, which (a) is identified by the manufacturer on the unit as a travel trailer, and (b) which is not over 8 feet in width or 30 feet in length. - 58.
 Waterfront Access means frontage on or access to a lake and pond.